-The employee must follow campus procedures to request the meal allowance within five (5) days of eligibility for the meal.
-The time taken to consume such meals will not be included in the computation of overtime for the purposes of this allowance.

-22.16 An employee shall not be required to interrupt his/her work to consume the meal referenced above.
+- When an employee is required by an appropriate administrator to work more than two (2) hours immediately before or immediately after a regularly scheduled workday, he/she may claim a meal allowance up to the maximum of twenty (20) dollars.
+All claims for extended work hour meal reimbursements must be supported by a receipt and shall be submitted to the appropriate administrator within five (5) days of eligibility for the meal.
+The time taken to consume such meals will not be included in the computation of overtime for the purposes of this allowance. - An employee shall not be required to interrupt his/her work to consume the meal referenced above.
 Such meals may be taken before, after, or during the pre-shift or post-shift period.
-Provisions 22.13 and 22.14 shall not apply to employees receiving a per diem rate.
+Provisions 22.13, 22.14 and 22.15 shall not apply to employees receiving a per diem rate.